Dynamical systems on torus related to general Heun equations: phase-lock areas and constriction breaking: Introduction

 In terms of this M\"{o}bius transformation, we effectively deal with the \emph{discrete} dynamical system on the unit circle $S^1$.
 Now, consider the trajectory of~\eqref{eq:RSJ-model-rescaled} with a given initial condition $\theta(0)=\theta_0$.
 If the M\"{o}bius transformation has an attractive fixed point on the unit circle $S^1$, then the Lyapunov exponent $\Lambda$ of the corresponding discrete dynamical system will be negative.
-In fact, if the M\"{o}bius transformation is hyperbolic, then it has two fixed points on $S^1$, one of them is attractive, where the second is repulsive.
-The corresponding Lyapunov exponents are $\Lambda_{-}<0$ and $\Lambda_{+}>0$ and $\Lambda_{+}=-|\Lambda_{-}|$.
+In fact, if the M\"{o}bius transformation is hyperbolic, then it has two fixed points on $S^1$: one of them is attractive; the other is repulsive.
+The corresponding Lyapunov exponents are $\Lambda_{-}<0$ and $\Lambda_{+}>0$ and $\Lambda_{+}=-\Lambda_{-}$.
 These Lyapunov exponents are logarithms of the multipliers of the M\"{o}bius transformation at its fixed points.
-The phase-lock areas correspond to non-zero values of the Lyapunov exponent $\Lambda_{+}$ (or $\Lambda_{-}$) (the detailed explanation is given in Appendix B of~\cite{alexandrov2025}).
-On the fig.~\ref{fig:phase-lock-constr}, the phase-lock areas of~\eqref{eq:RSJ-model-rescaled} are shown.
-This picture has two main features: there exist points in the $(B,A)$ plane, lying outside the abscissa $B$-axis, where the intersections of phase-lock areas with horizontal lines shrink to the point (so-called \emph{constrictions}), and there exist points in $A=0$ that are growth points of the phase-lock areas.
-Existence of infinite sequence of constrictions in each phase-lock area was proved in a joint paper by A.V.Klimenko and O.L.Romaskevich \cite{klim-rom}.
-The properties of constrictions are investigated in~\cite{glutsyuk2014adjacency,glutsyuk2019constrictions,glutsyuk2024extended,bibilo2022families}.
+The interiors of the phase-lock areas correspond to non-zero values of the Lyapunov exponent $\Lambda_{+}$ (or $\Lambda_{-}$) (the detailed explanation is given in Appendix B of~\cite{alexandrov2025}).
+At the Fig.~\ref{fig:phase-lock-constr}, the phase-lock areas of~\eqref{eq:RSJ-model-rescaled} are shown.
+They are colored white.
+This picture has two main features.
+There exist points in the $(B,A)$ plane, lying outside the abscissa $B$-axis, where the intersections of phase-lock areas with horizontal lines shrink to the point; they are called \emph{constrictions}.
+In the phase-lock areas corresponding to non-zero integer rotation numbers there exist similar self-intersection points in the abscissa axis $A=0$; they are called \emph{growth points}.
+Infinite sequences of constrictions in the phase-lock areas are seen both in experiments and numerical simulations, for instance, see \cite[fig. 3]{panghotra2020giant} (experiment and numerical simulation) and \cite[p.
+193, fig. 11.4]{lich-rus}, \cite[p.
+88, fig. 5.2]{likh-ulr}, \cite[p.
+339, fig. 11.4]{lich} (which refers to the paper \cite{ls}).
+Their existence was rigorously proved in a joint paper by A.V.
+Klimenko and O.L.
+Romaskevich~\cite{klim-rom}.
+Properties of constrictions are investigated in~\cite{glutsyuk2014adjacency,glutsyuk2019constrictions,glutsyuk2023-germs,bibilo2022families}.
+It was proved in \cite{bibilo2022families} that for every integer value $r$ of the rotation number all the constrictions in the corresponding phase-lock area lie in one vertical line with abscissa $B=r\omega$.
+This constriction alignment phenomena can be also seen in the above-mentioned pictures in physics books.
+It was conjectured in \cite{glutsyuk2014adjacency}, where partial positive results were obtained.